houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 A. It turns out that we cannot derive all mathematical structures.
 This is because of [Gödel's Incompleteness Theorems](https://plato.stanford.edu/entries/goedel/#IncThe "Gödel's Incompleteness Theorems").
 This implies that, firstly, there are true mathematical statements that cannot be proven.
 Secondly, it also implies that we cannot prove that mathematics is consistent.
 In other words, we cannot prove that mathematics itself does not lead to a contradiction.

-B. If you want to dive deeper into these axioms.
+B. If you want to dive deeper into the Peano Axioms.
 I highly recommend Bertrand Russell's Introduction To Mathematical Philosophy.
 Interestingly, we can also prove that all Peano Axioms are derivable from Hume's Principle in Second-Order Logic.
 This is called Frege's Theorem.
 Check out my proof [here](https://www.academia.edu/49584456/Freges_Theorem "here").

 C. We can go even further and derive numbers from just sets.
 In particular, we define 0 as the empty set "∅" and recursively define numbers as follows.